collapsed-stacks/startups/questions/4035/starting-a-crowdfunding-website-platform-what-type-of-business-do-i-make-it.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-04-20
 - score: 1

-<p>Be wary that 4% is not enough if you factor in the <a href="https://www.kickstarter.com/help/fees" rel="nofollow">payment processor fees</a>.</p>
+Be wary that 4% is not enough if you factor in the [payment processor fees](https://www.kickstarter.com/help/fees).

-<p>As to the business form, there's no right or wrong answer as long as your own assets are protected by limited liability.
-If you believe non-profit would be ideal (and I agree, since non-profits like to do business with each other), then go with that.</p>
+As to the business form, there's no right or wrong answer as long as your own assets are protected by limited liability.
+If you believe non-profit would be ideal (and I agree, since non-profits like to do business with each other), then go with that.